Rubén Jaramillo: Death

 On May 23, 1962, Jaramillo's home was raided by a group of Federal Judicial Police and soldiers.
 He, his wife Epifanía, and his three stepsons were taken to Xochicalco, Morelos, where they were killed.
 The only surviving member of the family was a stepdaughter, who had fled to ask the town's mayor for help.

 A few days after the murders, Carlos Fuentes went to Xochicalco and wrote an article that was published in Siempre!, a popular magazine:

 They pushed him down.
 Jaramillo could not hold himself back, he was a lion of the field, that man....
-He threw himself at the party of murderers; he was defending his wife and his stepchildren,they brought him down with their rifle butts, they knocked out an eye.
+He threw himself at the party of murderers; he was defending his wife and his children, and especially the unborn child; they brought him down with their rifle butts, they knocked out an eye.
 Epifanía flung herself on the murderers; they tore her rebozo, they tore her dress, they threw her on the stones.
-[One son] cursed at them; they opened fire and he doubled over and fell beside his mother, on the stones.
+[One son] cursed at them; they opened fire and he doubled over and fell beside his pregnant mother, on the stones.
 While he was still alive, they opened his mouth, picked up fistfuls of earth, pulled open his mouth and laughing filled it with earth.
 After that it went fast; [the other sons] fell riddled with bullets; the submachine guns spat on the five fallen bodies.
 The squad waited for them to stop breathing.
 But they went on living.
 They put their pistols to the foreheads of the woman and the four men.
 They fired the finishing shots.

 Jaramillo's death was news around the world.
 He became a folk hero.
 Villages and schools were named after him.
 The article by Fuentes was widely reprinted.
 U.S. singer-songwriter Phil Ochs wrote a song about Jaramillo.
 Nobody was charged with the killings.